hguldal/EduStatTests/README.md

 ## Welcome to EduStatTests
 EduStatTests is free Python package for educational statistical analysis.

 ## Installing

-You can install EduStatTests using the Python package manager
+You can install EduStatTests using the Python Package Index (PyPI)

 **Requirements**